-- There is not a school mobile phone so staff use their own. - A portable first aid kit; - The following are based on the HSE's recommendation for a minimum travelling first aid kit adapt the list to reflect your school's first aid needs assessment and arrangements. - A leaflet giving general advice on first aid; - 6 individually wrapped sterile adhesive dressings; - 1 large sterile unmedicated dressing; - 2 triangular bandages individually wrapped and preferably sterile; - Individually wrapped moist cleansing wipes; - 2 pairs of disposable gloves - Information about the specific medical needs of pupils; - Parents' contact details.
+- There is not a school mobile phone so staff use their own. - A portable first aid kit; - A leaflet giving general advice on first aid; - 6 individually wrapped sterile adhesive dressings; - 1 large sterile unmedicated dressing; - 2 triangular bandages individually wrapped and preferably sterile; - Individually wrapped moist cleansing wipes; - 2 pairs of disposable gloves - Information about the specific medical needs of pupils; - Parents' contact details.